Phillip-England/godocument/docs/building.md

 Godocument will take all the relative paths you use during development and modify them into absolute paths for production.

-<md-warning>Using relative paths during development is a requirement.
-Not doing so will result in unexpected behaviour when building.</md-warning>
+<span class='md-warning'>Using relative paths during development is a requirement.
+Not doing so will result in unexpected behaviour when building.</span>

 ## Providing an Absolute Path